youGo Travel Insurance

 - working holidays.

-YouGo Travel Insurance Areas of Travel
+YouGo Travel Insurance travel areas

 Under a single trip policy, youGo Travel Insurance splits regions of travel up into five areas.
 Area 5 is for travel within Australia and Area 4 covers trips to Indonesia, the South West Pacific, Norfolk Island, New Zealand and domestic cruise travel.
 Area 3 covers the UK and south-east Asia, while Area 2 provides cover for trips to Europe, Asia and the Middle East.
 Area 1 offers worldwide cover including the Americas and Africa, and you’ll need to select this area of cover if more than 20% of your trip is spent in the Americas or Africa.